patito/teaching-my-wife/README.md

   help
 ```

-As you can see it is possible to install, uninstall, search, list and other management using the command `pip`.
+As you can see it is possible to install, uninstall, search, list and do  other management using the command `pip`.
 Now free your mind and use it.

 If we want to search the package called `requests`.